heribellaco/hugo/content/blog/Is-rubbing-the-cause-of-keratoconus.md

  When two things are correlated it is tempting to think they are caused directly.
 Eye rubbing and allergies have been linked to keratoconus by correlation.

-> The idea presented in this essay and by **Dr Demian Gatinel**, is that eye rubbing and keratoconus have a direct causative link, not just a statistical correlation.
+> The idea presented in this essay and by **Dr. Damien Gatinel**, is that eye rubbing and keratoconus have a direct causative link, not just a statistical correlation.

 ### What rubbing does?